UCLouvain - CSC PhD co-funding fellowship competition 2023

 The University of Louvain (UCLouvain) has established an agreement with the China Scholarship Council (CSC) since 2017.
-This initiative is intended to support and expand the number of CSC — funded students enrolled at UCLouvain for the purpose of obtaining a PhD in order to foster contacts with the Chinese academic community and develop new partnerships with higher education and research institutions in the People’s Republic of China.
+This initiative is intended to support the hosting of CSC — funded students enrolled at UCLouvain in order to foster links with the Chinese academic community and develop new partnerships with higher education and research institutions in the People’s Republic of China.

-Pursuant to this partnership, UCLouvain organizes an annual competition in order to fund jointly with the China Scholarship Council 10 students who intend to study for a UCLouvain PhD.
+Pursuant to this partnership, UCLouvain organizes an annual competition in order to fund jointly with the China Scholarship Council up to 10 students who intend to carry our a PhD at UCLouvain.

 Candidates pre-selected by UCLouvain will be advised to apply directly at the China Scholarship Council.